PhotonVision/photonvision-docs/source/docs/programming/photonlib/simulation.rst

 Simulated Vision System
 -----------------------

-A ``SimVisionSystem`` represents the camera, coprocessor, and PhotonVision software moving around on the field.
+A ``VisionSystemSim`` represents the camera, coprocessor, and PhotonVision software moving around on the field.

-It requires a number of pieces of configuration to accurately simulate your physical setup.
-Match them to your configuration in PhotonVision, and to your robot's physical dimensions.
+The system takes in a series of simulated targets which must be set to the field layout or a custom tag layout. ``VisionSystemSim`` also holds ``PhotonCameraSim`` which must be configured to match the desired physical camera to simulate distortion and latency.

 While processing, the given robot ``Pose2d`` or ``Pose3d`` is used to analyze which targets should be in view, and determine where they would have shown up in the camera image.